Sparse Temporal Disaggregation: Background

+where $\by_a = \bC\by_q$, $\bX_a = \bC \bX_q$ and $\bu_a = \bC\bu_q$ with covariance matrix $\bV_a = \bC\bV_q\bC^\top$.
+Without loss of generality, we assume we are dealing with flow data where four quarterly figures in a year must sum to their corresponding observed yearly figure, hence the vector of ones $(1,1,1,1)$ appearing in the aggregation matrix.
+For alternative aggregations see the reviews by \cite{quilis2018temporal} and \cite{sax2013temporal}.

+The regression equation in (\ref{eq:regression2}) is now fully observable and can be solved using standard techniques.
+As autocorrelation is present in the AR(1) residual process, this is dealt with by using the GLS estimator:

-where $\bsig=\bC\bV\bC^T$ is the variance-covariance matrix of model (\ref{CLregressionequation}).
-This GLS estimator is similar to the usual ordinary least squares (OLS) estimator.
-However, it includes a preliminary rotation step (pre-multiplying by $\bsig^{-1/2}$) which rotates the data by the variance-covariance of the regression equation in order to whiten the autocorrelation ($\rho$) present \citep{greene2003econometric}.
-As a result, the parameters $\rho$ and $\sigma$ must be supplied before the estimation procedure can begin.
-Originally, \citet{chow1971best} proposed an iterative procedure to infer the parameters from the observed autocorrelation of the aggregated residuals, however, it has since been shown this method is not very reliable and suffers when sharp movements are present in the series \citep{chen2007empirical}. \citet{bournay1979reflexions} provide a more intuitive method by first estimating $\hat{\bbeta}$ and $\hat{\sigma}$ via profile-likelihood maximisation, before searching for the autoregressive parameter over the stationary range of $\rho \in (-1,1)$.
+The estimator for $\bbeta$ is conditional on the covariance matrix $\bV_a$ which contains the unknown parameters $\rho$ and $\sigma^2$.
+In fact, the $\sigma^2$ parameter can be factored out of the covariance matrix $\bV_a$ and will cancel itself out in the estimator $\hat{\bbeta}$.
+Thus, only $\rho$ has to be estimated.
+It follows that $\hat{\bbeta}$, conditional on $\hat{\rho}$, is a feasible GLS estimator of $\bbeta$.
+Originally, \citet{chow1971best} proposed an iterative procedure to infer the $\rho$ parameter from the observed autocorrelation of the aggregated residuals, however, it has since been shown this method is not very reliable and suffers when sharp movements are present in the series \citep{chen2007empirical}. \citet{bournay1979reflexions} provide a more intuitive method by first estimating $\hat{\bbeta}$ and $\hat{\bV}_a$ via profile-likelihood maximisation, before searching for the autoregressive parameter over the stationary range of $\rho \in (-1,1)$.